 1. Review your budget.
-Determine how much money is coming and going out each month.
+Determine how much money is coming in and going out each month.

-2. If you were disabled, what are your sources of income?
+2. If you become disabled, what are your sources of income?
 When do they start and end?
 Remember, taxable benefits provide less money.

 - Employer sick pay